lorisleiva/laravel-actions/README.md

     // ...
 }
 ```

+Note that you can also use the `dispatchNow` method to force a queueable action to be executed immediately.

 ## Actions as listeners
 - For each type, explain how the data is fetched and how to override that logic.